MIT-Emerging-Talent/ET6-practice-code-review/README.md

 - **Ava**: Turning coffee into code ☕➡️💻
 - **Saeee**: Every mistake is progress, and Teamwork fuels growth ™️ 🤖
 - **Nahom**: We ask not for a lighter burden, but for broader shoulders. 💪🌍

----

-Let me know if you need any further modifications!